jmarrietar/BunnyTest/README.md

     }
 ```

-Main function and json Object
+######Main function and json Object
+It resieves Json format with x and y values and check palindromes(in decimal and binary format) between that range.
+The result is in JSON format.

 ```java
         JSONObject JoseObject = new JSONObject(content);